 If you wish to customize this training, please contact us to arrange.

-This instructor-led, live training in Georgia (online or onsite) is aimed at individuals who wish to understand the basics of unmanned aerial systems (UAS) and apply drone technology for government planning, operations, management, and analysis across various sectors.
+This instructor-led, live training in [location] (online or onsite) is aimed at individuals who wish to understand the basics of unmanned aircraft systems (UAS) and apply drone technology for government planning, operations, management, and analysis across various sectors.

 By the end of this training, participants will be able to:

-Learn about different classifications and applications of drones to identify suitable UAVs that meet specific needs for government operations.
+- Learn about different drone classifications and uses to select appropriate UAVs that meet specific needs.

-Evaluate delivery options and regulatory requirements to ensure the efficient and compliant operation of drones for government use.
+- Evaluate delivery options and regulatory requirements for the efficient operation of drones.

-Understand the risks and ethical considerations associated with the deployment of drone technology in public sector activities.
+- Understand the risks and ethical considerations associated with using drone technology.

-Explore future advancements and capabilities of UAVs, including their integration with other emerging technologies for government applications.
+- Explore future applications and capabilities of UAVs, including their integration with other technologies.

 This instructor-led, live training in Georgia (online or onsite) is aimed at agriculture technicians, researchers, and engineers who wish to apply aerial robotics for optimizing data collection and analysis for government use in the agricultural sector.